Payless Power vs Think Energy

 Category Breakdown

-Payless Power skips the credit check.
-Think Energy might want $200-400 upfront.
+Payless Power skips the credit check entirely.
+Think Energy runs your credit and might want $200-400 upfront.

 Rates change constantly.
 Check ComparePower with your actual usage.